Kevmate/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 pool time.nist.gov         iburst maxsources 3
 pool us.pool.ntp.org       iburst maxsources 3

-# This directive specify the location of the file containing ID/key pairs for
+# Specify the location of the file containing ID/key pairs for NTP authentication
-# NTP authentication.
 keyfile /etc/chrony/chrony.keys

-# This directive specify the file into which chronyd will store the rate
+# Specify the file into which chronyd will store the rate information
-# information.
 driftfile /var/lib/chrony/chrony.drift

 # Uncomment the following line to turn logging on.
 #log tracking measurements statistics

-# Log files location.
+# Log files location
 logdir /var/log/chrony

-# Stop bad estimates upsetting machine clock.
+# Stop bad estimates upsetting the machine clock
 maxupdateskew 10.0

-# This directive enables kernel synchronisation (every 11 minutes) of the
+# Enable kernel synchronisation (every 11 minutes) of the real-time clock.
-# real-time clock.
-Note that it can’t be used along with the 'rtcfile' directive.
+# Note that it can’t be used along with 'rtcfile'
 rtcsync

 # Step the system clock instead of slewing it if the adjustment is larger than